rifkyseawn/gdgoc-rifky/README.md

 ## Conclusion

-This documentation provides a comprehensive overview of the API endpoints available in the Book Management application.
-It includes details on how to interact with the API, the expected request and response formats, and the possible status codes.
+This documentation provides a comprehensive overview of the API endpoints available in the Book Management Application.
+It includes detailed descriptions of each endpoint, the expected request and response formats, and the possible status codes.
 This should assist developers and users in effectively utilizing the API for their needs.

-If you have any questions or need further assistance, feel free to reach out!
+For any questions or further assistance, please feel free to reach out via the GitHub repository or contact the project maintainer.